⇅ Visual sociology

 ⇅ Design Educator

-⟶ I'm Floriane Misslin (they / iel), also going as Fo.
-I work as a researcher and design educator.
+⟶ Floriane Fo Misslin (they/iel) is a researcher and design educator.

-I'm a PhD candidate in Visual Sociology at Goldsmiths (UK), a lecturer at London College of Communication (UK), and a tutor in MA Geo-Design at Design Academy Eindhoven (NL).
+Fo is a senior lecturer at London College of Communication (UK), a doctoral researcher in Visual Sociology at Goldsmiths University of London (UK), and a tutor at Design Academy Eindhoven (NL).

-↺ Have a look at my Instagram for the freshest updates.
+↺ Follow them on Instagram for the freshest updates.

 To get in touch, write to ⟶ fomisslin@gmail.com